22 Cast-Iron Side Dishes That Put Your Favorite Pan to Work

 Shallots, basil and broth rev up the taste of this nutritious vegetable medley.
 The bright color and fresh flavors will dress up your plate! —Clara Coulston, Washington Court House, Ohio.

 Who doesn't love to start the day with monkey bread?
 This skillet version is packed with bright berries and dolloped with irresistibly rich cream cheese.
 A sprinkle of fresh basil brings it all together. —Darla Andrews, Schertz, Texas

-A real Southern favorite, these are traditionally served on New Year's Day to bring good luck.
-My mother's black-eyed peas recipe with bacon, garlic and thyme makes them extra special. —Ruby Williams, Bogalusa, Louisiana
+A real Southern favorite, black-eyed peas are traditionally served on New Year's Day to bring good luck.
+The bacon and thyme in my mom’s recipe make them extra special. —Ruby Williams, Bogalusa, Louisiana

 Chickpeas are a common ingredient in many dishes in Pakistan where I grew up.
 In my home I try to incorporate the tastes of my home country when cooking for my American-born daughters.
 I have combined the light spice of Pakistani foods with the love of deep-fried finger foods that many Americans, including my daughters, enjoy.
 To eat, dip the warm fritters in the chilled yogurt.
 Enjoy as a snack, appetizer, or as part of a meal. —Shahrin Hasan, York, Pennsylvania

 This recipe is super with fresh or canned corn.
 I whip up these patties to serve alongside nachos or tacos on hot summer evenings.
 The salsa is subtle but adds flavor. —Lisa Boettcher, Rosebush, Michigan

 With their cheery yellow color and delicious aroma, these appealing buns will brighten your buffet table.
 Plus, I've found this recipe is a great way to use up squash from the garden. —Bernice Morris, Marshfield, Missouri